2015 AIA and SCS Joint Annual Meeting - Jan. 8-11 - New Orleans, LA

 Sunday, March 9, 2014 and Sunday, March 23, 2014 (with $25 fee)

 Workshops, colloquia including joint AIA/SCS colloquia, undergraduate submissions, and any open-session submissions needing an early decision to acquire a visa or obtain funding.

 Sunday, August 3, 2014 and Sunday, August 17, 2014 (with $25 fee)

 Workshops, open session paper and posters submissions, and any provisionally accepted colloquia and workshops that are resubmitting.

 2014 AM Recap and Photo Gallery

-The 2014 recap is coming soon!
-In the meantime, view the 2014 AIA AM past program online by either downloading the PDF or viewing the digital flipbook.
+View the 2014 AIA AM past program online by either downloading the PDF or viewing the digital flipbook.

-Future AIA and APA Joint Annual Meetings:
+Future AIA and SCS Joint Annual Meetings:

 2016 AM in San Francisco, CA from January 7-10